3 Lessons Learned from Reading the LIFE OF PI Screenplay

 A young man who survives a disaster at sea is hurtled into an epic journey of adventure and discovery.
 While cast away, he forms an unexpected connection with another survivor: a fearsome Bengal tiger.

 Life of Pi is a strikingly unique story, the novel by Yann Martel considered to be unadaptable.
 Yet David Magee’s screenplay is sleek and epic, adding visual elements from other stories to craft a cinematic experience on the page.
 It is novelistic in its approach, with long paragraphs and heavy description, but reads beautifully.
-Ang Lee brought the film to life in a way that feels like pure magic onscreen and was an eye-opening experience for me as a young, budding filmmaker.
-Naturally drawn to spiritual elements, I was blown away.

 Here are three lessons I learned from reading the Life of Pi screenplay:

 #1.
-On the following page of the Life of Pi screenplay is one of the most memorable scenes from the film in which Pi awakes in the night to see the water glowing with bioluminescent plankton and a whale appears:
+LIFT ELEMENTS FROM OTHER STORIES.
+Pi awakes in the night to see the water glowing with bioluminescent plankton and a whale appears:

-LIFT ELEMENTS FROM OTHER STORIES The scene above was not in the original Life of Pi novel.
+The scene above was not in the original Life of Pi novel.
 Steven Callahan, a true survivor who was stranded at sea when the boat he built himself sank in the Atlantic (his story is detailed in his memoir Adrift: Seventy-six Days Lost at Sea) was brought on set of Life of Pi to advise and assist in getting the details right.
 Callahan told the filmmakers the story of his experience with bioluminescent plankton and a whale breaching through, nearly sinking his raft.
 Lo and behold, it ended up in the film and was heavily featured in marketing.

 “A full moon.
 All around the raft, the green surface of the water glows with millions of flecks of glowing plankton – and beneath the surface, fish swim past at multiple depths and in multiple directions.
 Pi brushes his fingers over the surface of the water.
 The surface ripples where he touched it, the plankton glowing more brightly, the effect moving outward and downward through the water, an ever-expanding ring.”